-Because of Betony's unusual flowering characteristic: the flowers bloom in a short spike at the top, then there is stem growth, then another burst of flowers further down from there.
+Betony is also characterized by an unusual flowering pattern: The flowers bloom in a short spike at the top, then there is stem growth, then another burst of flowers further down from there.
 Known as an interrupted spike, the flowers will add interest and brightness to an area that may otherwise be lacking due to limited sunlight.

-Medicinally, Betony has a long history.
-The Romans listed at least 47 illnesses that Betony was said to cure.
-It was said that wild animals ate Betony when they were injured.
+Medicinally, betony has a long history.
+The Romans listed at least 47 illnesses that betony was believed to cure.
+It was also believed that wild animals ate betony when they were injured.
 Today, betony is used by herbalists for treating tension headaches, migraines, and chronic headaches of hormonal nature.